lycheeverse/lychee/README.md

 #### Feature flags

-Lychee supports several feature flags:
+Lychee supports the following feature flags:

-- `vendored-openssl` compiles and statically links a copy of OpenSSL.
-See the corresponding feature of the [openssl](https://crates.io/crates/openssl) crate.
-- `email-check` enables checking email addresses using the [check-if-email-exists](https://crates.io/crates/check-if-email-exists) crate.
-This feature requires the `native-tls` feature.
+- `email-check` enables checking email addresses using the [mailify-lib](https://crates.io/crates/mailify-lib) crate.
 - `check_example_domains` allows checking example domains such as `example.com`.
 This feature is useful for testing.

-By default, `native-tls` and `email-check` are enabled.
+By default, `email-check` is enabled.

 ## Features